 Till, sick at heart, beyond the vail they fly, Seeking His presence, who alone can bless.
-Such in strange days, the weapons of Heaven's grace; When passing by the highborn Hebrew line He forms the vessel of his vast design; Fatherless, homeless, reft of age and place, Severed from earth, and careless of its wreck, Born through long woe His rare Melchizedek.
+Such, in strange days, the weapons of Heaven's grace; When, passing o'er the highborn Hebrew line, He forms the vessel of his vast design; Fatherless, homeless, reft of age and place, Severed from earth, and careless of its wreck, Borne through long woe His rare Melchizedek.